William Weigand: Bishop of Sacramento

 On November 18, 1993, Pope John Paul II appointed Weigand as bishop of Sacramento.
 He was installed January 27, 1994, at the Cathedral of the Blessed Sacrament in Sacramento, California.

 In 1996, Weigand celebrated the funeral mass of former Governor Pat Brown.
 In 2005, as a result of Weigand's primary sclerosing cholangitis, he experienced liver failure.
 In April 2005, he received a liver transplant.
-In October 2007, the Vatican named Reverend Jaime Soto as coadjutor bishop to assist Weigand.
+In October 2007, the Vatican named the Most Reverend Jaime Soto, then the Auxiliary Bishop of the Diocese of Orange, as coadjutor bishop to assist Weigand.

 Retirement

 In 2008, Weigand submitted a letter of resignation as bishop of Sacramento to Pope Benedict XVI due to health issues.
 It was granted on November 29, 2008, and on November 30, 2008, Soto succeeded Weigand as bishop of the Diocese of Sacramento.